alexa-samples/skill-sample-nodejs-howto/README.md

 ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/custom_slot_types.png)

  9. Select **Save**.
 You should see the interaction model being built (this might a take a minute or two).
-If you select next, your changes will be saved and you will go directly to the configuration screen.
+If you select next, your changes will be saved and you will go directly to the Configuration screen.
 After selecting Save, it should now look like this:

     ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/interactionmodel_build_success.png)

 Next we will configure the AWS Lambda function that will host the logic for our skill.

-## Step 2: Creating Your skill Logic using AWS Lambda
+## Step 2: Creating Your Skill Logic Using AWS Lambda

 ### Installing and Working with the Alexa Skills Kit SDK for Node.js (alexa-sdk)

-To make the development of skills easier, we have created the ASK SDK for Node.js.
+To make the development of skills easier, we have created the The The Alexa SDK for Node.js.
 We will be using this module to deploy the sample.
-The The Alexa SDK is immediately available on [Github here](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and can be deployed as a node package from within your Node.js environment.
+The The Alexa SDK is available on [Github](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and can be deployed as a Node package from within your Node.js environment.

  1. First, you will need to download the sample repository
     * On GitHub, navigate to the [How-to skill repository](https://github.com/alexa/skill-sample-nodejs-howto).
 Click download (the green button) to download the repository to your local machine.

  2. To leverage the SDK for ASK you will need to install Node.js and update npm.
 To set this up on your machine, [follow these steps](https://docs.npmjs.com/getting-started/installing-node).

- 3. Once you have the source downloaded, Node installed and npm updated, you are ready to install the ASK-SDK.
+ 3. Once you have the source downloaded, Node installed and npm updated, you are ready to install the Alexa SDK.
 Install this in the same directory as your src/index.js file for your skill.
 Change the directory to the src directory of your skill, and then in the command line, type:

     ```
     npm install --save alexa-sdk